UC San Diego Health was the first provider in San Diego to offer transcranial magnetic stimulation (TMS) for individuals with

 The magnetic pulses induce small electric currents that change the firing patterns of neurons, altering dysfunctional brain patterns associated with depression.

 Yes.
 The TMS therapies we use are FDA-approved, safe and well-tolerated, with no long-term side effects.
 Some people may experience involuntary eye blinking or facial muscle contraction during treatment.
 Others report minor headaches or mild pain at the stimulation site following treatment.
 These side effects usually go away within 24 hours.

 Treatments with TMS

-Treatment is performed on an outpatient basis and requires no anesthesia or sedation.
+Treatment is performed in an office and requires no anesthesia or sedation.
 Patients sit comfortably in a recliner and remain awake during the procedure.
-A typical treatment session lasts 20-40 minutes, with sessions repeated over a course of four to six weeks.
+A typical treatment session lasts 20 to 40 minutes, with sessions repeated over a course of four to six weeks.
 Patients can return to normal daily life immediately after treatment.

 TMS therapy may be combined with changes in prescribed medications, as well as other therapies.